 We're working with our partners to tackle poverty in the region and support our priority of protecting the most vulnerable people.

-"We want to prevent people from falling in to poverty; support people who are currently in poverty; and provide assistance to people to help them get out of poverty.
+- provide assistance to people to help them get out of poverty.

 Actions to tackle poverty

 We are working closely with partners, our communities and people facing the challenge of poverty to make sure we get the most effective approaches in place.

 The council budget includes funding to help tackle poverty.
 We've agreed an Anti-Poverty Strategy and we've already taken forward a number of simple actions: